 Both Konkan Nagar and Dhamapur Talav are examples of innovative and sustainable neighbourhood formations, and the artist was drawn to these sites and its stories given her childhood memories and the connection of these spaces to her origins.
 Exploring these spaces through walks, treks, conversations with the residents, photography, paintings, projects and workshops with students and children, the artist has built collaborative chronicles that mark the evolution of space, mythology, folklore, and local built environments that are challenged by real estate and urban anxieties.

 Connecting with local children through arts-based methods allowed Prajakta an entry to these often-overlooked stories flavoured with nature, indigenous subcultures and records of adaptation to the changing ubiquitous realities of geography.
-In this talk, Prajakta will speak about how these neighbourhood engagements at Konkan Nagar, Dhamapur Talav and other related work expanded her practice in painting to evolve into immersive community conversations and the value they add to her art-making processes beyond the studio.
+In this talk, Prajakta will speak about how these neighbourhood engagements at Konkan Nagar, Dhamapur Talav and other related work expanded her practice to evolve into immersive community conversations and the value they add to her art-making processes.

 Nikhil Purohit is an artist and arts administrator with interests in art education, pedagogy, art writing, translation, and archival documentation.
-He is founding director of the initiative Faandee that is dedicated to documenting the arts.
-As a former associate of the Mohile Parikh Center for the Visual Arts, he has contributed to seminal projects viz.
-V-IDEO, Geographies of Consumption: Bombay/Mumbai (2015-16) and has led programs at its Children & Culture Forum.
-He presided as executive editor for The Indian Contemporary Art Journal, Mumbai (2017 – 2020), and has been developing learning methods for students through art history, aesthetics and visual studies at institutions that include Amity University, Mumbai, Sir.
+He is founding director of the initiative ‘Faandee’ that is dedicated to documenting the arts.
+As a former associate of the Mohile Parikh Center for the Visual Arts, Mumbai, he has contributed to seminal projects viz.
+V-IDEO, Geographies of Consumption: Bombay/Mumbai (2015-16), and has led programs at its Children & Culture Forum.
+He presided as executive editor for The Indian Contemporary Art Journal, Mumbai (2017 – 2020) and has been developing learning methods for students through Art History, Aesthetics and Visual Studies at institutions that include Amity University, Mumbai, Sir.
 J. J. School of Art, National Institute of Fashion Technology, Symbiosis Institute of Design, Sophia College, and SNDT Women’s University.
 Building a strong viewership as the core value, his recent project co-curated with Lina Vincent at the Bihar Museum “da(r)shak: Ten Years of Printmaking & Viewership” celebrates print barter sustained for a decade by the International Print Exchange Programme India.